 The buildpack tests use Docker to simulate Heroku's Cedar-14 and Heroku-16 containers.

 To run the test suite:

-Or to just test a specific stack:
+Or to just test in cedar or cedar-14:

 The tests are run via the vendored shunit2 test framework.